TommyClemenzaChen/MedicalDiagnosisBot2/README.md

 # MedicalDiagnosisBot2

-Use machine learning to diagnosis a medical condition
+Creating a model that can accurately predict a medical condition based on a description of their symptoms

+# Results:
+RNN: ongoing
+FNN: 55.8%